jupyterhub/team-compass/docs/practices/pull_requests.md

   Go out of your way to make it easy for others to participate, and make your best effort at incorporating suggestions and feedback from others.
   If a topic requires discussion, open an issue or a forum thread so that others can participate and align on an approach before diving into a code implementation.
   We often save a lot of time by having design-level discussion before we get to the Pull Request.
-- **Link to discussions and context**.
-Almost any change should first be proposed in an issue, or in another space that is accessible to non-coders (like a forum post).
+- **Provide context**.
+Provide enough discussion and context sharing so that every team member understands the rationale for a change, even if they may not personally agree with it.
-  A Pull Request should link to (and optionally close) any other locations where discussion happened.
+  A Pull Request should link to (and optionally close) any locations where discussion happened.
-  This gives each change more provenance and separates design from implementation.
+  This can give each change more provenance and separates design from implementation.
+  The more complex or impactful a change is, the more time should be given to discuss and include the perspective of others.
+These discussions can happen in issues, pull requests or in another space that is accessible to non-coders (like a forum post).
+There aren't any strict rules about how to choose the discussion space, as this usually depends on the type, scope and size of change that's being proposed.
+So use your best judgement when choosing one.
 - **Default to action**.
 We are an asynchronous and part-time team with a high level of trust for team members.
   It's OK if we accidentally merge something that introduces a mistake or a bug, we can always change it later.
   Default to moving forward if you believe it is the right time to merge something.